xa1on/prorecs/README.md

 # prerecv

-Batch encoding videos with ffmpeg. prorecv is used mainly for encoding multiple folders worth of pre-recordings and cinematics at once.
+Batch encoding videos with ffmpeg.
+Prorecv can be used as an alternative to vdub and avifrate for editors and is capable of encoding multiple folders worth of pre-recordings and cinematics at once.

 ### Features

 * Automated encoding of multiple folders
 * Ffmpeg supported codec usage
-* Customizable config
-* Source fps change
+* Source framerate adjustment
+* Drag and drop support
+* Customizable configs
-* Simple UI
+* Simple Windows UI

 ## Requirements